andystanley/shopify-web-api/README.md

 }
 ```

 Great!
-We've now learned how to
+You now know how to:
-* Create our own shop
+* Create a shop
-* Add products to our shop
+* Add products a shop
 * Create an order
-* Add items to our order
+* Add line items to an order

 ## Extra Info
 ### Development